-Hashtags don’t operate the same across social media
+Hashtags don’t always work the same across social media

 Hashtags started mainly on Twitter as a way to easily connect with others in a conversation.
 They turn words and phrases into clickable links where you can find others involved in that topic.
 On Instagram, hashtags help people find your images.
 Facebook’s hashtags don’t quite operate the same way as they do on Twitter and Instagram, although this seems to be slightly changing.
 Too many hashtags on Facebook and the post looks spammy.
 Marketers suggest 1-2 hashtags only as research has shown that anything more has a drop in engagement.
 When you cross-post from Instagram to Facebook and include all those hashtags, it won’t do you much good on Facebook.